kiakeshmiri/process-runner/rfd/0-process-runner.md

 ### Client Authentication

-Similar to server, Client needs to load and validate keys and certifications, for Authorization OAuth2 will be used to pass token to client call.
+Similar to server, Client needs to load and validate keys and certifications, for Authorization client extract cname from client certificates populates it to every call that needs authorization on server.
+In real world caller will be encrypted and only server can decrypt it using private key but for this demo, client extract and inject it as plain text.

 ### Cli